dewitt4/Cloud-Custodain/docs/source/azure/configuration/monitoring.rst

 * **ResourceCount** - the number of resources that matched the set of filters
 * **ActionTime** - the time to execute the actions.

-In **poll** and **azure-periodic** mode, Cloud Custodian will also publish the following metric:
+In **pull** and **azure-periodic** mode, Cloud Custodian will also publish the following metric:

 * **ResourceTime** - the time to query for and filter the resources,

-Additionally some custom filters and actions may generate their own metrics.
+Additionally, some custom filters and actions may generate their own metrics.
 These metrics will be found under the **customMetrics** source in Application Insights.

-Usage example using instrumentation key:
+Usage example using an instrumentation key:

     .. code-block:: sh

         custodian run -s <output_directory> -m azure://<instrumentation_key_guid> policy.yml

-Usage example using resource name:
+Usage example using a resource name:

     .. code-block:: sh

         custodian run -s <output_directory> -m azure://<resource_group_name>/<app_insights_name> policy.yml

 In **azure-periodic** and **azure-event-grid** modes, you can configure metrics under the **execution-options**.
-Like above, you can provide the instrumentation key or the resource name.
+As above, you can provide an instrumentation key or a resource name.

     .. code-block:: yaml